lukkyye/qubit-rep/README.md

 # qubit-rep

-## Easy and fast representation/simulation of a single qubit.
+## Fast representation of single qubit.
 With some gates implemented like: Hadamard, Pauli-X, Pauli-Y, Pauli-Z and Phase shift

 ### Usage: